sangeetds/sangeetds.github.io/_posts/2021-05-12-restful-apis-with-kotlin-and-ktor.md

 * EmbeddedServer: This is the simplest way to create your server where you can pass different parameters such as the server type, port, etc., in code and run the application.
 * EngineMain: This provides more flexibility as you can define the parameters in `application.conf` file in resources, and the server will load the changes without any recompilation.
 * Let's begin with an embeddedServer to create a simple server.
-Let's give a look at the `Application.kt` file in the src directory.
+Give a look at the `Application.kt` file in the src directory.
 It might contain the code for engineMain if you created the project with the Intellij plugin.
 You may replace the code with this code.

 <code data-gist-id="60e4bfdf66e7d5e0e32d456eca0f74d3" data-gist-hide-line-numbers="true">/code>